andreasjost/CI-MS3-Software-Forum/README.md

 Make sure you have [Python 3](https://www.python.org/), [PIP](https://pip.pypa.io/en/stable/installing/) and [Git](https://git-scm.com/) installed before applying the following steps:

-1. Click on the green button 'Clone or download' above and unzip the downloaded zip-folder, or use the following terminal commant to paste the repository into your IDE:
+1. Click on the green button 'Clone or download' above and unzip the downloaded zip-folder, or use the following terminal command to paste the repository into your IDE:
 `git clone https://github.com/andreasjost/CI-MS3-Software-Forum`

 2. Create a new database in [MongoDB Atlas](https://www.mongodb.com/).